gardener-community/hackathon/2023-05-22-Leverkusen/gardener-node-agent/readme.md

 ### Availability

 Previously the `cloud-config-downloader` simply restarted the `systemd-units` on every change to the `OSC`, regardless which of the services changed.
-The `cloud-config-downloader` first checks which systemd-unit was changed, and will only restart these.
+The `gardener-node-agent` first checks which systemd-unit was changed, and will only restart these.
 This will remove unneeded `kubelet` restarts.

 ## Pull Requests